Day 1 at @Microsoft ✔️ pic.twitter.com/km7QvDTuYt

 Today is my last day with Tableau.

-As for my next phase, I’ll take on a strategist role to a leading cloud & AI company to create an impact on how the digital age refines our life.
+As for my next phase, I’ll take on a strategist role at a leading cloud & AI company.
+I am excited to continue creating an impact in the digital age.

-I’m very grateful to have worked alongside talented people both in Tableau and in our greater #datafam community — people who are brilliant and freakishly-friendly.
-I had fantastic mentors, Nate Vogel, and Andy Cotgreave, who supported me tremendously and shared their wisdom with me.
+I’m very grateful to have worked alongside talented people both in Tableau and in our greater #datafam community — people who are brilliant and freakishly friendly.
+I am immensely grateful for the guidance of my mentors, Nate Vogel and Andy Cotgreave.
+Their wisdom and support have been instrumental in my growth at Tableau.
 I have many lifetime memories and made lots of great friends.
 I wish all of you at Tableau all the best for your next chapter, joining the Salesforce Ohana.

 — Alex

-How China is winning in the Age of Artificial Intelligence
+How China is Winning in the Age of Artificial Intelligence: A Deep Dive into Innovation, Culture, and Strategy

 Currently, I’m on a 4-week China trip, visiting many cities.
 In Hangzhou, I met CEIBS peers who work for Alibaba.
 While the Alibaba campus is quite impressive, I got even more impressed by Alibaba’s leadership culture, which is encouraging its employees to innovate as intrapreneurs.